What happened to your beautiful and healthy lawn? It’s supposed to be green, right?

 “Grass burning” problems are worse when dogs haven’t urinated for a number of hours — like first thing in the morning and when you get home from work.
 This urine is super concentrated and especially damaging.
 Try taking Sweetums for a walk during these times, instead of letting her outside on the lawn.

-Your grass prefers a pH range of 6 to 7, so it’s possible the soil has become too acidic from a nearby evergreen tree or fresh leaf mulch.
+Your grass prefers a soil pH range of 6 to 7, so it’s possible the soil has become too acidic from a nearby evergreen tree or fresh leaf mulch.
 These plants are commonly acidic and slowly change the soil pH over time.

 Weather And Mowing